 - Be careful of using holiday imagery that has roots in Christianity, such as Christmas trees, angels or Santa Claus.
 Instead, use winter imagery such as a snowflake.

-- To promote diversity and inclusion, UND may honor a variety of observances celebrated
+- To promote diversity and inclusion, UND may honor a variety of observances and days

-by its various cultures and populations, such as:
+celebrated by its various cultures and populations, including but not limited to:

 - February - Black History Month